Wildfire rips through 150 homes in Northern California

 The so-called Boles Fire near Weed has scorched 375 acres (152 hectares) north of San Francisco near the Oregon border since it erupted on Monday, and has burned down about 150 residences, said Cal Fire spokeswoman Alyssa Smith.

-The wildfires came as parts of California baked under triple-digit temperatures and the most populous U.S. state grappled with a devastating three years of drought, which has dried out brush and trees, helping fuel the flames.
+The wildfires came as parts of California baked under triple-digit temperatures and the most populous U.S. state continued to grapple with a devastating three years of drought, which has dried out brush and trees, helping fuel the flames.

 East of Sacramento, the King Fire raging mainly in heavy timber and steep terrain in the El Dorado National Forest led officials to call on about 400 people to evacuate from areas threatened by the blaze, Smith said.
-That fire has charred some 12,780 acres (5,172 hectares) and was 5 percent contained on Tuesday.
+That fire has charred more than 11,500 acres (4,654 hectares) and was 5 percent contained on Tuesday.

-Nearly 2,500 firefighters were deployed against the King Fire, out of a total force of thousands more battling the dozen blazes burning statewide, Cal Fire said.
+More than 1,500 firefighters were deployed against the King Fire, out of a total force of about 6,000 firefighters battling the dozen blazes burning statewide, Smith said.

-Further south, the Courtney Fire in and around the foothill community of Oakhurst and near Bass Lake had destroyed 33 homes and 28 outbuildings since it started on Sunday, officials said.
-The fire, which was about 50 percent contained, has charred about 320 acres (129 hectares).
+Further south, the Courtney Fire in and around the foothill community of Oakhurst and near Bass Lake had destroyed 33 residences and 28 outbuildings since it started on Sunday, officials said.

-(Additional reporting by Courtney Sherwood in Portland, Oregon and Eric M. Johnson in Seattle; Editing by Cynthia Johnston and Eric Walsh)
+(Additional reporting by Courtney Sherwood in Portland, Oregon; Editing by Cynthia Johnston and Eric Walsh)